Economic Concepts Poster Contest

 Arizona Statewide Competition

-• Thirteen statewide winners will be selected and win cash prizes
+• Thirteen statewide winners will be selected and receive cash prizes.

-• Teachers of state award-winning students will receive recognition
+• Teachers of state-winning students will receive recognition.

 Examples of Economics Concepts